 Insufficient Recovery

-PPL requires 7-9 hours of sleep, 0.8-1g protein per lb (1.8-2.2g per kg) bodyweight, and adequate calories.
-Training hard without recovery leads to overtraining.
+PPL requires 7-9 hours of sleep, 0.8–1 g protein per lb (1.8-2.2g per kg) bodyweight, and adequate calories.
+Training hard without recovery usually leads to excessive fatigue, poor performance, and stalled progress.

 Who Should Use PPL?